-Tracks are 3.5-year programs outside of the core curriculum offered through the Department of Tracks and Special Programs.
+Tracks are competitive, optional, curricular programs, outside of the core curriculum, offered through the Department of Tracks and Special Programs.
+Tracks will appear on the student's transcripts as a Concentration.
 There is an application process for all Tracks.
-The educational objectives and contents of each Track are in addition to the required core curricula and are outlined in the Tracks syllabi.
+The educational objectives and contents of each Track are in addition to the required core curricula and are outlined in the Track syllabi.
 Students may apply to one or more of the tracks towards the end of their first semester.
 However, they can only participate in one track.
 If accepted into a track, students are expected to attend all track classes and related labs in addition to the core curriculum of RVUCOM.

 A student will stay in their chosen track through the duration of their education unless they withdraw voluntarily, are withdrawn due to violation of the track requirements, or are in violation of the Code of Student Conduct and Academic Responsibility as presented in the RVU Student Handbook and Catalog.

 Applications for all tracks open in the fall and close towards the end of the semester.
 The tracks start in January of the OMS I year and follow the course of the student’s education.

 Tracks are graded on an Honor/Pass/Fail basis.
 Each track will have its own requirements for acceptance and what constitutes a Pass or Honor grade.
 Please refer to each specific track's syllabus for the grading requirements.